 And now on his way out, early, seven thirty, before the rush hour had started, while the frost still sat heavily on the grass in the park opposite, he sees her again.
 Not in the same place, but higher up the stairs, closer to the building itself as though to take warmth from the glass and concrete.
 Wrapped in a bin-liner, she doesn’t move as he passed her, doesn’t blink, doesn’t show any sign of life.

 He hit the pavement at speed.
-Things to do, no time to do it; money to make, no time to make it.
+Things to do, no time to do it; money to make, not enough time to make it.
 The traffic was starting to flow, the first buses picking up the early workers, the janitors, the doormen and the lift operators.
 Swarms of black taxis collecting the suits to get them to the boardrooms on time.
 Night-time lights switching off, daytime lights switching on.
 Urban rebirth.
 Hot blood flowing through the city’s veins.
 He stood watching for a break in the traffic, for the moment when the river would part and he could cross safely.
 “Stuff it,” he thought, and turned round and went back to help her.

 She didn’t respond to his voice.
 He touched her, tentatively.
 Shook her.
 Felt her pulse.
 Something.
 Something faint.
 Put his hand on her face, her blue face.
 Covered her with his coat.
 Dialled the number.
 Listened to the operator say it would be at least an hour, “Major incident on the south side; all resources diverted; sorry darling.”